cia1099/cia1099.github.io/README.md

      <!-- <base href="/PURPOSE_NAME/"> -->
 </head>
 ```
+In Addition, when you use html render, the Canvas in Painter of `ui.ImageFilter` will be failure.
+We should keep canvaskit to render Flutter web.
 * [Python Simple http server](https://fig.io/manual/python/http.server)
 ```sh
 python3 -m http.server $PORT -b $HOST -d $DIRECTORY